 What Is a Bioactive Terrarium

-A bioactive terrarium is a type of enclosure designed to mimic a natural ecosystem.
-Instead of relying entirely on manual cleaning, the enclosure contains living organisms that help break down waste and maintain balance.
+A bioactive terrarium is a self-sustaining enclosure designed to replicate a natural ecosystem.
+Instead of relying on frequent cleaning, these setups use living organisms to break down waste and maintain balance.

 How Bioactive Enclosures Work